AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/06-chapter-6-cosmology.md

 Lolth is the Demon Queen of Spiders, whose schemes entangle entire civilizations on worlds across the multiverse.
 Of all demon lords, she might have the most active interest in the worlds of the Material Plane and in the cultists who do her bidding on those worlds, but her interest lies only in domination.

-Lolth's layer is an immense network of thick, magical webbing that forms passageways and cocoonlike chambers.
+Lolth's layer is an immense network of thick, magical webbing that forms passageways and cocoon-like chambers.
 Structures, ships, and other objects are caught in the webbing.
 The webs conceal random portals that snare objects from demiplanes and Material Plane worlds that figure into the schemes of the Spider Queen.
 Lolth's servants also build dungeons amid the webbing, trapping and hunting Lolth's hated enemies within crisscrossing corridors of web-mortared stone.
 Far beneath these dungeons lie the bottomless Demonweb Pits where the Spider Queen dwells with her most loyal servants—yochlol demons created to serve her that outrank mightier demons while in the Spider Queen's realm.

 #### Layer 88: The Gaping Maw